sean0x42/kdf-legacy/content/elements.md

-## Hints
+## Hints (Callouts)

-Hints are simple block elements with a little more visual interest than a standard paragraph, helping them to stand out a little.
+Hints, also known as callouts, are simple block elements with a little more visual interest than a standard paragraph, helping them to stand out against body text.

 ```javascript
 {